|Select Corporations Code Provisions|

 Section 7220 - Terms of Office; Designators

-(b) Unless the articles or bylaws otherwise provide, each director, including a director elected to fill a vacancy, shall hold office until the expiration of the term for which elected and until a successor has been elected and qualified, unless the director has been removed from office.
+(b) Except as otherwise provided in the articles or bylaws, each director, including a director elected to fill a vacancy, shall hold office until the expiration of the term for which elected and until a successor has been elected and qualified, unless the director has been removed from office.

 (c) The articles or bylaws may provide for the election of one or more directors by the members of any class voting as a class.

 (d) For the purposes of this subdivision, "designator" means one or more designators.
-Subdivisions (a) through (c) notwithstanding, all or any portion of the directors authorized in the articles or bylaws of a corporation may hold office by virtue of designation or selection by a specified designator as provided by the articles or bylaws rather than by election.
-Such directors shall continue in office for the term prescribed by the governing article or bylaw provision, or, if there is no term prescribed, until thegoverning article or bylaw provision is duly amended or repealed, except as provided in subdivision (e) of Section 7222.
+Notwithstanding subdivisions (a) to (c), inclusive, all or any portion of the directors authorized in the articles or bylaws of a corporation may hold office by virtue of designation or selection by a specified designator as provided by the articles or bylaws rather than by election.
+Those directors shall continue in office for the term prescribed by the governing article or bylaw provision, or, if there is no term prescribed, until the governing article or bylaw provision is duly amended or repealed, except as provided in subdivision (e) of Section 7222.
 A bylaw provision authorized by this subdivision may be adopted, amended, or repealed only by approval of the members (Section 5034), except as provided in subdivision (d) of Section 7150.
 Unless otherwise provided in the articles or bylaws, the entitlement to designate or select a director or directors shall cease if any of the following circumstances exist:

 (1) The specified designator of that director or directors has died or ceased to exist.